How to find Kaspersky products with runZero

 Updated

 Kaspersky, the Moscow-based cyber security company that competes with the likes of Norton, Trellix, and CrowdStrike, is having a bad week.
 The US government has banned the sale of Kaspersky products and services, globally, to all US persons wherever they are located.
-This ban goes into effect on or around July 24, 2024.
+This ban goes into effect at 12:00 AM EDT on July 20, 2024.

 The definition of US persons is incredibly broad, quoting the US Bureau of Industry and Security: